salsadigitalauorg/wordpress-lagoon/README.md

 ## Supported environment variables

-Rever to the wp-config.php file to see how they are being used.
+Refer to the wp-config.php file to see how they are being used.

 * COMPRESS_CSS
 * COMPRESS_SCRIPTS